Muogamarra Nature Reserve

-To visit Muogamarra Nature Reserve, join a Discovery guided tour and discover the secrets of this special place from our volunteer guides.
-You'll get the chance to see Aboriginal rock engravings and learn about the area's significance on a Muogamarra Indigenous heritage walk.
+To visit Muogamarra Nature Reserve, book in advance to join a guided tour and discover the secrets of this special place from our volunteer guides.
+You'll get the chance to see Aboriginal rock engravings and some wonderful views over the Hawkesbury River.

 - in the Sydney and surrounds region

 Muogamarra Nature Reserve is open to the public from 9am to 4.30pm for 6 weeks around August and September each year.
 The reserve is closed to the public at other times to protect sensitive natural and cultural heritage values.

 Kalkari Discovery Centre

 Contact hours: 9.30am to 4.30pm.
 Closed on Christmas Day.

 - 402 Ku-ring-gai Chase Road, Mount Colah NSW 2079

 - Kalkari Discovery Centre

 All the practical information you need to know about Muogamarra Nature Reserve.

 Please remember that you can only enter Muogamarra Nature Reserve if you have pre-booked a guided tour in advance.